openbraininstitute/accounting-service/README.md

-build                   Build the docker images run                     Run the application in docker kill                    Take down the application and remove the volumes test                    Run tests in docker test-local              Run tests locally migration               Create the alembic migration
+build                   Build the docker images run                     Run the application in docker kill                    Take down the application and remove the volumes clean                   Take down the application and remove the volumes and the images test                    Run tests in docker test-local              Run tests locally migration               Create the alembic migration